 - Submit FOUR (typed) copies of the application and supplemental questions by October 2, 2017.

 - Once selected, submit and pass an online background screening.

 - Register and pay the fee of $320 for the Core Course by December 1 (includes $290 to cover course and material fees and $30 for background screening).
-Regular tuition fees are not charged. (a $50 rebate is offered to all at the end of their intern year) Scholarships are also available.
+Regular tuition fees are not charged.
+(A $50 rebate is offered to all who submit their application (postmarked) by an early bird deadline of 9/18/17 and are accepted into the program.
+Rebates will be issued end of their intern year).
+Applications received and postmarked after 9/18/17 will not be eligible for the rebate.
+Scholarships are also available upon request.

 Want to know more about the program before applying?

 Attend our informational event to learn more about Extension’s mission and goals for the Master Gardener program, as well as how to apply to the program.
-Learn about the array of local activities Master Gardener volunteers participate in while also experiencing a monthly continuing education program for current Anoka County Master Gardeners.
+Learn from other Master Gardener volunteers about the array of local activities they participate in.
+And, sit back and enjoy a monthly continuing education program that is offered for current Anoka County Master Gardeners.

 If I become a Master Gardener, what is the commitment?